ACCESS-NRI/MED-Portal/docs/editing.md

 - Start the review issue
 - Add a comment in the review issue pointing to the rOpenSci review
 - Add the rOpenSci label to the review issue
-- Compile the paper and check it looks ok
+- Compile the model and check it looks ok
 - Tick off all the review checkboxes
 - Go to to the source code repo and grab the Zenodo DOI
-- Accept and publish the paper
+- Accept and publish the model

-## Rejecting a paper
+## Rejecting a model

 If you believe a submission should be rejected, for example, because it is out of scope for JOSS, then you should: